RealFamousGrant/CobaltV2-Source/README.md

 # Discord: https://discord.gg/wCCMNcV

-For help join the discord up there ^ and for more info and WAY better organized check this file ;) : COMING SOON
+For help join the discord up there ^ and for more info and WAY better organized check this file ;) : http://instacob.heliohost.org/gay/cobaltisgayv2.pdf